-No matter which model you are using, be it the 1st, 2nd, 3rd generation, or the latest Nest Learning or E Thermostats, they all come with an inbuilt battery.
-In this guide, we explain its purpose, life-span, what to do if it won’t charge or is showing as low.
+No matter which model you are using, be it the 1st, 2nd, 3rd generation, or the latest Nest Learning or E Thermostats, they all come with a built-in battery.
+In this guide, we explain its purpose, life-span, and what to do if it won’t charge or is showing as low.

 Purpose of the Nest Thermostat battery

 The Nest thermostat battery is charged directly from your HVAC system via the Rh and/or Rc wires.
-A C-wire or common wire is also used as a neutral to complete the circuit and provide a continuous flow of power.
+A C-wire or common wire is also used as a neutral to complete the circuit.
+The wires provide a continuous flow of power.
 This helps maintain power to the thermostat, even if your HVAC system is off for a prolonged period of time.

-The purpose of the battery is to power the Nest interface even when there is no direct power flowing from the HVAC unit.
+The purpose of the battery is to power the Nest interface even without direct power flowing from the HVAC unit.
 This also helps in cases where there has been a power cut.

-Nest thermostats come with backlit displays, Wi-Fi activity sensors, and many other advanced features so utilizes the battery to power these.
+Nest thermostats come with backlit displays, Wi-Fi activity sensors, and many other advanced features.
+All of these have to be powered by the battery.

 How do I charge my Nest Thermostat Battery?

-In many cases, the Nest thermostat will be able to maintain its charge from the Rh and/or Rc wiring from the HVAC unit and will not need to be manually charged.
+In most cases, the Nest thermostat will maintain its charge from the Rh and/or Rc wiring from the HVAC unit.
+That means it will not have to be manually charged.

-When your HVAC system is running, the thermostat charges itself and then replies on battery power when the system is off.
+When your HVAC system is running, the thermostat charges itself.
+It relies on battery power when the system is off.
 If the HVAC unit is off for a prolonged period of time, the thermostat can cycle the unit on and off for short periods to give the battery a boost in charge.